csantos1113/NavExercise/README.md

 **_sass/_header.scss_** and **_sass/_body.scss_** are using some transitions to improve the user experience.

-**_both files_** are using two media-queries to support the different device dimensions expressed on the requirements.
+**_Both files_** are using two media-queries to support the different device dimensions expressed on the requirements.
 But **_sass/_header.scss_** has two more media-queries to fix a broken navigation bar that appears when the windows width is closing to the limits expressed on the requirements.

 ###E2E tests